 The Rongai route is a less popular option but this comes with benefits.
 For me personally, the experience can be really different depending on the number of people around you.
-Yes of course, it’s good to be able to share what you are seeing with someone but on the other hand the peace and quiet is something not to be overlooked.
+Yes, of course, it’s good to share what you are seeing with someone but on the other hand, the peace and quiet is something not to be overlooked.

-Think about those amazing landmarks, the Great Wall of China, the Taj Mahal.
-The brochure pictures show them with no one there, which in reality we know isn’t true!
+Think about those amazing landmarks, the Great Wall of China, the Taj Mahal in Inida.
+The brochure pictures show them with no one there, which we know isn’t true!
 But starting the hike from Rongai, it was just me and my team.
 Although, very quickly the speedy porters had overtaken me, even carrying the extra weight so I had the path to myself.

 Your climb to Mt Kilimanjaro starts through a beautiful green forest.
 It’s not too steep so a great start to the hike.
 And it is a perfect place to spot Columbus monkeys.

-One thing I try to do when walking is look behind me.
+One thing I try to do when walking is to look behind me.
 Not whilst walking, I would probably fall over knowing me!
-Wow we have climbed pretty high already and looking out you can see both Tanzania and Kenya behind us.
+Wow, we have climbed pretty high already and looking out you can see both Tanzania and Kenya behind us.

-As this is the only route that starts from this side of the mountain, this is the only route you get to see Kenya!
+As this is the only route that starts from this side of the mountain, the Rongai route is the only hike you get to see Kenya!

 There’s a chance you might spot larger wildlife like elephants, antelope and buffalo.
 It was just the Columbus monkeys for me and I was happy enough with that.
 I did see animals footprints crossing our path though so they definitely weren’t too far away.